-We will be mainly interested in 2-bridge link, so it is useful to mention \emph{Schubert normal form} of 2-bridge link(or knot).
+As we will mainly focus on 2-bridge links, it is useful to mention \emph{Schubert normal form} of a 2-bridge links (or knots).
 Let $p$ be an even positive integer and $q$ be an integer such that $0<q<p$ and $\mathrm{gcd}(p,q)=1$.
 Let us consider a circle with $2p$ marked point on its boundary.
 Choose a point and label it $a_0$.
-Label other points $a_1, \cdots, a_{2p-1}$ in a clockwise direction.
-Then connect $a_i$ and $a_{2p-i}$ with a straight line, $i=1, \cdots, p-1$.
-Finally connect $a_0$ and $a_p$ with underbridge, a straight line that crosses below other straight lines.\\
+Label the other points $a_1, \cdots, a_{2p-1}$ in a clockwise direction.
+Then, connect $a_i$ and $a_{2p-i}$ with a straight line, $i=1, \cdots, p-1$.
+Finally, connect $a_0$ and $a_p$ with an underbridge, a straight line that crosses below all of the other straight lines. \\

 Now consider two copies of such circle.
-Draw arcs between these two circles, so that each arc is connecting $a_i$ from one circle and $a_{q-i}$ on the other(the labeling is modulo $2p$).
-These arcs should not intersect any other straight lines nor other arcs.
+Draw arcs between these two circles so that each arc is connecting $a_i$ on the left circle to $a_{q-i}$ on the right circle (the labeling is modulo $2p$).
+These arcs should not intersect any of the straight lines and arcs.
 The resulting diagram gives a link that we denote $S(p,q)$.
 The diagram is called \emph{Schubert normal form} of the link.
-See~\ref{fig:83link}.
-More detailed description, especially about the Schubert normal form of 2-bridge knot can be found in~\cite[Chapter 2]{Ras02}. \
+See Figure~\ref{fig:83link}.
+More detailed description, especially about the Schubert normal form of 2-bridge knot can be found in~\cite[Chapter 2]{Ras02}. \\

 Recall that 2-bridge link $L$ is a link in $S^3$ that admits a link diagram with two maxima and two minima.
-Given such a link diagram we can also construct Schubert normal form.
 Let $B_1$ and $B_2$ be small neighborhoods of those two maxima.
 Consider $(S^3 \backslash \nu L) \backslash (B_1 \cup B_2)$.
-Drilling a tunnel connecting $B_1$ and $B_2$ gives a three-manifold $Y$ with single boundary and the boundary is a genus 2 surface.
-Longitudes $\lambda_L$ and $\lambda_R$ of left and right components of $L$ give Schubert normal form of $L$, after applying isotopy on three manifold which uncrosses all crossings of $L$. \\
+Drilling a tunnel connecting $B_1$ and $B_2$ gives a three-manifold $Y$ with single boundary, and the boundary is a genus 2 surface.
+Also, the longitudes $\lambda_L$ and $\lambda_R$ of the left and right components of $L$ are considered as curves on $\partial (\nu L)$; therefore the longitudes are also curves on the boundary of the drilled three-manifold. \\

-The resulting three manifold will be a handlebody with one zero handle and two one handles, with longitudes $\lambda_L$ and $\lambda_R$ on it.
-Let $\mu_L$ and $\mu_R$ be meridians of left and right component.
-Consider the boundary of the three manifold and puncture at the two intersections of meridians and longitudes.
-Then the resulting suface $\Sigma$ with two punctures becomes doubly bordered Heegaard diagram, by relabeling $\lambda_L$ to $\alpha_1^{a,L}$ and $\mu_L$ to $\alpha_2^{a,L}$ (respectively, $\lambda_R$ to $\alpha_1^{a,R}$ and $\mu_R$ to $\alpha_2^{a,R}$).
-In this section, we compute a bimodule of $(2,2n)$ torus link complement from the diagram.
-Doubly bordered Heegaard diagram of $(2,2n)$ torus link is given in \ref{fig:generaldiagram}.